flc3v9/1600Final/motherboard.md

 The newest generation is PCIe 6.0, but the most common PCIe generations supported in motherboards are PCIe 3.0 and 4.0.
 There are motherboards that support PCIe 5.0, but this is less common due cost and the fact that many components do not have PCIe 5.0 connectors which makes the faster lanes redundant.

-PCIe slot size is denoted in factors of 2 with a preceeding X. For example, PCIe x16 vs x4.
+PCIe slot size is denoted in factors of 2 with a preceding X. For example, PCIe x16 vs x4.
 Slot size is exactly as it sounds; the larger the number after the x, the more pins the slot has and the larger the slot is.
 Some motherboards only have smaller PCIe slots while other motherboards have multiple, large x16 slots.

 Laptops and PCs both have PCIe slots, the difference is that you cannot connect new things to your laptop PCIe lanes easily.
 This would require disassembling and rearranging the way your laptop works.
-In PC builiding, the PCIe slots of a motherboard must be considered when buying computer components.
+In PC building, the PCIe slots of a motherboard must be considered when buying computer components.
 What type of slots and how many slots will dictate how strong the computer will be.

 ### Connections Bus Types
 A bus is a communication system that transfers data from components inside a computer.
 There are internal and external buses on a motherboard.
 Examples of a bus are SATA and USB and the aforementioned PCIe.